All Episodes

 dan friesen

-Alex supporting Trump taking over DC and his willingness to report this action as being part of quote, liberating the city from Democrats, is so far past what his definition of the police state should be that All he can really do is deny and then start ranting about how past presidents were too mean to militias and racists.
+Alex supporting Trump taking over D.C. and his willingness to report this action as being part of, quote, liberating the city from Democrats is so far past what his definition of the police state should be that all he can really do is deny and then start ranting about how past presidents were too mean to militias and racists.

-I honestly can't figure out how to say anything to add a point here, other than to say that Alex has no listeners left with critical thinking skills.
+I honestly can't figure out how to say anything to add a point here other than to say that Alex has no listeners left with critical thinking skills.

-They have been the subject to a lot of bottlenecks in the past that have thinned out their ranks, but this isn't possible.
+They have been subject to a lot of bottlenecks in the past that have thinned out their ranks, but this isn't possible.

 The only people who could possibly be left are super old, super dumb, or Nazis who just haven't gotten the message that it's time to move on from this sinking ship.